 Zelkova abelicea (Lam.)
-Boiss. is the only endemic tree of the Mediterranean island of Crete.
+Boiss. is one of the most symbolic trees of the Mediterranean island of Crete.
 Less than 45 populations of Z. abelicea are known, mainly in Levka Ori (ca. 30) and in the Dikti Mountains (ca. 10).
 Only one population occurs in the Psiloritis Mountains, one on Mount Kedros and one small population in the Thripti Mountains.
 Recent studies show however, that all populations incur threats by overgrazing and browsing (goats and sheep), as well as from soil erosion, drought and fires.

 Leading institutions: Mediterranean Agronomic Institute of Chania (Department of Geoinformation in Environmental Management and Mediterranean Plant Conservation Unit), Forest Directorates of Crete, University of Fribourg (Laurence Fazan).

 In 2017, the Zelkova abelicea conservation project entered a new phase after the completion of the initial phase that ran from 2014-2016.
 During this second phase, the applied conservation actions and efforts were pursued and adapted.
 There are now over 30 fenced areas containing Z. abelicea individuals throughout all the mountains of Crete.
 The monitoring activities for Z. abelicea and vegetation growth within the fenced plots were continued, and the trees and vegetation continue to show reactions to the exclusion of browsing.
 350 additional young Z. abelicea plants were installed in the ex-situ plantation in the Levka Ori, joining the 50 initial trees planted in 2016 by pupils of a local school (see below).